LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

    message
       A query sent to an object.
-In logical terms, a message can be seen as a request for proof construction using an object's database and the databases of related entities.
+In logical terms, a message can be seen as a request for proof construction using an object database and the databases of related entities.

    message to self